movephutthaphaiboon/movephutthaphaiboon.github.io/_pages/cv.md

   * Partners: Chana Rak Thin Community, Songkhla and Thailand Creative & Design Center, Bangkok, Thailand

 * Oct 2022: <span style="color: #8b2130;">Talk Event Organizer</span>
-  * Topic: How will Songkhla's people cope with the coming heavy industrail district?
+  * Topic: How will Songkhla's people cope with the coming heavy industrial district?
   * Duties included: Planning and bringing together people from different disciplines in the area affected from the establishing of heavy industry to talk about problems and possible solutions.
   * Partner: Songkhla National Museum, Thailand